 All online course instructors use GeorgiaView (D2L).
 Also, many instructors use GeorgiaView as an online resource for classroom enhancement in traditionally-taught courses.
-To access your login for GeorgiaView, click on the MyABAC link in the upper right corner of the ABAC home page look for the GeorgiaView icon and follow the directions.
+To access your login for GeorgiaView.
+Go to the MYABAC Portal (my.abac.edu) look for the GeorgiaView icon and follow the directions.